Casa Program

 What Will My Child Learn?

 Rigorously trained guides carefully observe their children in the environment, identifying their interests and abilities and developing personalized learning plans tailored to each child’s needs.
 They guide the learning, introducing new lessons and levels of difficulty as appropriate.
-The guides offers the encouragement, time, and tools needed to allow children’s natural curiosities to drive learning, and provides choices that help them learn, grow, and succeed.
+The guides offer the encouragement, time, and tools needed to allow children’s natural curiosities to drive learning and provide choices that help them learn, grow, and succeed.

-After participating in a presentation of a material from a guides, your child is free to choose activities and to work on her own or with a partner for as long as she wishes.
-Since there is usually only one of each material, your child will develop patience and self-control as she waits for a material to become available.
+After participating in a lesson presentation from a guide, your child is free to choose activities and to work on their own or with a partner for as long as they wish.
+Since there is usually only one of each material, your child will develop patience and self-control as they wait for a material to become available.

 Practical Life